Strategic Framework for Technological Decisions

 |---|---|---|

-This matrix guides leaders to ask essential questions before approving a new technology: "Is this a fundamental differentiator for our business?" and "What is this technology's risk profile?".
-In this way, an abstract philosophy transforms into a repeatable and defensible process, aligning technology decisions with the company's strategic objectives.
+This matrix helps us ask the questions that matter: "Is this really a differentiator for us?" and "How big is the risk?"
+This way, we turn a philosophy into a repeatable and defensible process, aligning our decisions with the company's goals.

-This strategic framework lays the foundation for a deliberate and systematic approach to technological decisions.
-In the next article, we will explore how all these concepts come together in the principle of Deliberate Containment, offering a practical model for balancing innovation and stability in modern software development.
+We believe this framework creates the foundation for much more conscious decisions.
+In the next article, we will see how all this comes together in what we call Deliberate Constraint, a practical model to balance innovation and stability in our day-to-day development.